 Learn more about our residents and their experiences at our senior living community.
 You’ll find stories and reviews about the joys and comforts of retirement living.

-Whether you’ve observed them getting lost or confused, or they’ve been rapidly losing weight, there are a number of red flags that can indicate it’s time to explore other living options for your aging parent.
-Take note if you’ve seen any of the following signs:
+Whether you’ve observed your loved one getting lost or confused, or they’ve been rapidly losing weight, there are a number of red flags that can indicate it’s time to explore other living options for your aging parent or spouse.

 - Needing Extra Care: Whether your loved one has gone through a sudden health crisis or regularly fails to take medications as prescribed, around-the-clock care could be a solution to ensure they don’t put their health at further risk.

 - Concerns About Home Safety: Slippery bathroom floors and even rugs can be tripping hazards.
 There are a number of seemingly innocuous things that could make your parent increasingly unsafe in their own home.Even the mundane daily activities such as dressing and bathing can become more challenging.

 - Forgetfulness: Do you feel the need to check up on your loved one to ensure they are attending scheduled appointments?
 Eating dinner?
 If forgetfulness is not a characteristic your parent has always had, these could be signs that they need more attentive care.